Rllyyy/Internet-Check/README.md

 - TaskScheduler from https://github.com/dahall/TaskScheduler

-      Errors, feature request or code changes can be submitted to GitHub under the "Issues" tab.
+      Bugs, feature request or code changes can be submitted to GitHub under the "Issues" tab.